ibm-cloud-docs/schematics/workspace-setup.md

 {: #plan-workspace-access}

 {{site.data.keyword.cloud_notm}} Schematics is fully integrated with {{site.data.keyword.cloud_notm}} Identity and Access Management.
 To control access to a workspace, and who can execute your infrastructure code with {{site.data.keyword.cloud_notm}} Schematics, see [Managing user access](/docs/schematics?topic=schematics-access).

+### What do I need to be aware of when I have a repository that I managed with native Terraform?
+{: #plan-terraform-migration}

+Because {{site.data.keyword.cloud_notm}} Schematics delivers Terraform-as-a-Service, you can import your existing Terraform configuration files into Schematics workspaces.
+Depending on how your Terraform configuration files and GitHub repositories are structured, you might need to make changes so that you can successfully use the {{site.data.keyword.cloud_notm}} Schematics beta service.
+{: shortdesc}

+- **`provider` block declaration**: Because {{site.data.keyword.cloud_notm}} Schematics is integrated with {{site.data.keyword.cloud_notm}} Identity and Access Management, your {{site.data.keyword.cloud_notm}} API key is used to determine your permissions in Schematics and the services that you want to provision and manage with Schematics.
+When you specify the `provider` block in your Terraform configuration file, you don't need to provide the {{site.data.keyword.cloud_notm}} API key as Schematics automatically retrieves the API key for you.
+For more information, see [Configuring IBM as your cloud provider](/docs/schematics?topic=schematics-create-tf-config#configure-provider).
+- **`terraform.tfstate` file**: If you used native Terraform before to provision and manage {{site.data.keyword.cloud_notm}} resources, you might have a `terraform.tfstate` file in your GitHub repository that stores the current state of your Terraform-deployed {{site.data.keyword.cloud_notm}} resources.
+During the {{site.data.keyword.cloud_notm}} Schematics beta, `terraform.tfstate` files are not imported when you create a Schematics workspace.
+Because the `terraform-tfstate` file is not available to {{site.data.keyword.cloud_notm}} Schematics, you cannot use the service to manage {{site.data.keyword.cloud_notm}} resources that you already started managing with native Terraform.
+- **Terraform CLI and {{site.data.keyword.cloud_notm}} provider plug-in:** To use {{site.data.keyword.cloud_notm}} Schematics, you don't need to install the Terraform CLI or the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform.
+If you want to automate the provisioning of resources, try out the [{{site.data.keyword.cloud_notm}} Schematics CLI plug-in](/docs/schematics?topic=schematics-setup-cli) instead.

 ## Creating workspaces
 {: #create-workspace}